oktadev/terraform-provider-oktaasa/website/docs/r/oktaasa_enrollment_token.html.md

 The following arguments are supported:

 * `project_name` (Required) - name of the project.
-* `Description` (Required) - free form text field to provide description.
+* `description` (Required) - free form text field to provide description.
 You will NOT be able to change it later without recreating a token.

 ## Attributes Reference